mobilityDCAT-AP/mobilityDCAT-AP/drafts/latest/validationFiles/readme.md

 # mobilityDCAT-AP Validation files

+The [SHACL shapes file](mobilitydcat-ap_shacl_shapes.ttl) contains constraints for a Data Graph expressed as RDF.

 The following shape files ensure that an instances of a specific class has the necessary properties and conforms to specified rules.

 - The [Address_Agent_Shape](address_agent_shape.ttl) is a SHACL node shape that defines the structure and constraints for the locn:Address class.